ocrmypdf/OCRmyPDF/docs/installation.rst

    docker run --rm -v "$(pwd):/home/docker"   ocrmypdf --skip-text test.pdf output.pdf

+.. note:: The working directory should be a writable local volume or Docker may not have permission to access it.

 Note that ``ocrmypdf`` has its own separate ``-v VERBOSITYLEVEL`` argument to control debug verbosity.
 All Docker arguments should before the ``ocrmypdf`` image name and all arguments to ``ocrmypdf`` should be listed after.